levizimmerman/inholland-react-native-course-3/README.md

 #### App functionality

 - [ ] Working Expo Go project, should be able to scan the QR code and see the app running on any device.
-- [ ] PokeAPI is used to fetch Pokemon data https://pokeapi.co/
+- [ ] PokeAPI is used to fetch Pokémon data https://pokeapi.co/
-  - [ ] List of Pokemon is loaded from the API.
+  - [ ] List of Pokémon is loaded from the API.
-  - [ ] Pokemon details (metadata, stats, evolution chain) are loaded from the API.
+  - [ ] Pokémon details (metadata, stats, evolution chain) are loaded from the API.
-- [ ] List of Pokemon is displayed in a FlatList.
+- [ ] List of Pokémon is displayed in a FlatList.
   - [ ] Must be able to filter the list by name using the search bar.
-- [ ] Pokemon details are displayed in a ScrollView.
+- [ ] Pokémon details are displayed in a ScrollView.
-  - [ ] Must be able to navigate to the Pokemon details page from the list.
+  - [ ] Must be able to navigate to the Pokémon details page from the list.
-  - [ ] Must be able to favorite the Pokemon.
+  - [ ] Must be able to favorite the Pokémon.
-  - [ ] Must display type(s) for the Pokemon and use a unique color for each type.
+  - [ ] Must display type(s) for the Pokémon and use a unique color for each type.
-  - [ ] Pokemon detail tabs should be swipeable left and right.
+  - [ ] Pokémon detail tabs should be swipeable left and right.
 - [ ] Favorites list is displayed in a FlatList.
-  - [ ] Must be able to navigate to the Pokemon details page from the favorites list.
+  - [ ] Must be able to navigate to the Pokémon details page from the favorites list.
-  - [ ] Must be able to unfavorite the Pokemon.
+  - [ ] Must be able to unfavorite the Pokémon.
   - [ ] Empty state must be displayed when there are no favorites.
-- [ ] Pokemon actions must include:
+- [ ] Pokémon actions must include:
     - [ ] Favorite.
-    - [ ] Share.
+    - [ ] Share, use the [Share API](https://reactnative.dev/docs/share).
+You can share anything, Pokémon name, url to the Pokémon image.
     - [ ] Open in detail view.
 - [ ] All async operations must include an loading and error state.
-    - [ ] Fetching Pokemon list.
+    - [ ] Fetching Pokémon list.
-    - [ ] Fetching Pokemon details.
+    - [ ] Fetching Pokémon details.
-    - [ ] Fetching Pokemon evolution chain.
+    - [ ] Fetching Pokémon evolution chain.

 #### Project setup
 - [ ] Tanstack Query for API calls.